Perinatal Mental Health Services in Tacoma

 - Partner/family education and involvement (with permission)

-- Return-to-work planning and pacesetting
+- Return-to-work planning and pacing

 FAQs

 We reserve time weekly for perinatal patients; urgent consultations may be available.
-Please call if your need is time sensitive.
+Please call if your need is time-sensitive.

-Yes only with your consent.
+Yes, only with your consent.
 Collaboration improves outcomes and reduces stress on you.

 Ready to feel more like yourself?